Stephen Colbert: Early life and education

 Stephen Tyrone Colbert was born in Washington, D.C., the youngest of eleven children (James III, Edward, Mary, William, Margo, Thomas, Jay, Elizabeth, Paul, and Peter) in a Catholic family.
 He lived for a few years in Bethesda, Maryland.
 Next, he grew up in James Island, an island and a suburb of Charleston, South Carolina.
 His father, James William Colbert Jr., was an immunologist and medical school dean at Yale University, Saint Louis University, and at the Medical University of South Carolina in Charleston.
 From 1969, James Colbert Jr. was the school's first vice president of academic affairs.
 Colbert's mother, Lorna Elizabeth Colbert (née Tuck), was a homemaker.

-In interviews, Colbert has described his parents as devout people who nevertheless strongly valued intellectualism, and taught their children it was possible to question the Church and still be Catholic.
+In interviews, Colbert has described his parents as devout people who nevertheless strongly valued intellectualism, and taught their children that it was possible to question the Church and still be Catholic.
 He has said his father was interested in French humanist writers including Léon Bloy and Jacques Maritain, while his mother was fond of Catholic Worker Movement leader Dorothy Day.
-Regardless, Colbert recalls having a "pretty conservative upbringing"; with his mother voting for a Democrat, John F. Kennedy, exactly once in her life.
+Regardless, Colbert recalls having a "pretty conservative upbringing", with his mother voting for a Democrat exactly once in her life (John F. Kennedy).
 In an interview, his mother has described him as "rambunctious".
-As a child, he observed that Southerners were often depicted as being less intelligent than other characters on scripted television; to avoid that stereotype, he taught himself to imitate the speech of American news anchors.
+As a child, he observed that Southerners were often depicted as being less intelligent than other characters on scripted television; to avoid that stereotype, he taught himself to imitate the speech of American news anchors, particularly John Chancellor.

-Colbert sometimes jokingly claims that his surname is French.
-His ancestry though is actually 15/16 Irish, and one of his paternal great-great-grandmothers was of German and English descent.
+Colbert sometimes jokingly claims that his surname is French, but in reality his ancestry is fifteen-sixteenths Irish (one of his paternal great-great-grandmothers was of German and English descent).
 Many of his ancestors emigrated from Ireland to North America in the 19th century before and during the Great Famine.
 Originally, his surname was pronounced /ˈkoʊlbərt/ KOHL-bərt in English; Colbert's father, James, wanted to pronounce the name /koʊlˈbɛər/ kohl-BAIR-', but maintained the //ˈkoʊlbərt// pronunciation out of respect for his own father.
 He offered his children the option to pronounce the name whichever way they preferred.
 Colbert started using //koʊlˈbɛər// later in life when he transferred to Northwestern University, taking advantage of the opportunity to reinvent himself in a new place where no one knew him.
 Colbert's brother Edward, an intellectual-property attorney, retained //ˈkoʊlbərt//; this was shown in a February 12, 2009, appearance on The Colbert Report, when his second-oldest brother asked him, "//ˈkoʊlbərt// or //koʊlˈbɛər//?"
 Ed responded "//ˈkoʊlbərt//", to which he jokingly replied, "See you in Hell."